F A C U L T Y P R O F I L E

 Current Research

 Dendrites and axons show extraordinarily diverse forms, with important implications for nervous system wiring and neuronal function.
 Our lab is interested in how neurons acquire their type-specific morphology and how this morphology influences nervous system function.
-To approach this problem, we use genetic mosaic and confocal microscopy techniques to study morphological patterns in the nervous system, and we use molecular and genetic approaches to identify the mechanisms by which specific neuronal morphologies are sculpted during development.
+To approach this problem, we use molecular genetic and anatomical approaches to identify the mechanisms by which specific neuronal circuits are sculpted during development.

 Selected Publications